jongoodnow/django-mathfield/README.rst

 Developer API
 -------------

-You can modify MathFields and compile LaTeX on your server without the admin form if you would like.
+You can modify MathField data and compile LaTeX on your server without the admin form if you would like.
 To be able to compile LaTeX serverside, you must have `node.js <http://nodejs.org/download/>`_ (v0.10+) installed and it must be on your system path as an executable called :code:`node`.
 Note that this is not